-In 2012 I’ve formed a new team and in this resulted in the founding of QConcepts.
-With a team of specialist in different fields of expertise we’re working on challenging projects.
+In 2014 I’ve formed a new team and in this resulted in the start of Qconcepts.
+With a team of specialists with a background in different fields of expertise we’re working on challenging projects.
 The in-house prototype workshop forms an integrated approach in the developments.
 CNC-techniques, software and sensor development are all brought together under one roof.

 Working in a team environment and working closely together with partners and team members, combined with a hands-on approach is what suits me best.
-I constantly challenge myself and my environment and keep pushing the boundaries of human- and technical boundaries.
+I thrive in a highly dynamic environment and constantly challenge myself and my environment to keep pushing the human- and technical boundaries.

-In the free time I playing the bassguitar in a rockband and sailing one of the boats available.
-Sailing and racing is what keeps me going.
+In the free time I playing the bass guitar in a rockband and sailing is and will stay a big part of my life off course.
+Sailing and racing is my energizer that keeps me going.